IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Approximate inference of the partition function

-\begin{theorem} Let the sequence $\{CTF_1, \cdots, CTF_n\}$ be the SCTF for a connected graph.
-Then, the last CTF, $CTF_n$ contains a single CT and the normalization constant of this CT is the estimate of partition function (PR). \end{theorem}
+\begin{theorem} Let the undirected graph corresponding to the PGM be connected and let the sequence $\{CTF_1, \cdots, CTF_n\}$ be the SCTF generated by IBIA.
+Then, the last CTF, $CTF_n$ contains a single CT, denoted as $CT_n$.
+IBIA returns the normalization constant of $CT_n$ ($Z_n$) as the PR. \\ \end{theorem}

+The PR returned by IBIA ($Z_n$) is an approximation to the exact value.
+This is because Algorithm~\ref{alg:ApproximateCTF} uses local marginalization, which means,

+Note that, although the overall joint distribution in $CTF_{k-1,a}$ is approximate, the normalization constant is preserved as seen from Equation~\ref{eq:nc.approx}.

 Evidence-based simplification of the PGM could give a set of disjoint graphs.
 We construct an SCTF corresponding to each connected graph.
 The PR is then estimated as the product of the normalization constants of the CT in the last CTF of each SCTF.